Patrick581/Sonic-Gens-2011-Save/README.md

 This is my Sonic Generations (20110 save.
-It has all of the S ranks in all the stages, bosses (inculdeing hard mode), and challanges.
+It has an S ranks in all the stages, bosses (inculdeing hard mode), and challanges.
 It has all the red star ring.
 It also has all the statues.